Iraqi protesters call for downfall of politicians

-In Basra, crumbling from years of neglect and under-investment, about 3,000 protesters gathered outside the headquarters of the provincial governorate.
+In the oil hub of Basra, crumbling from years of neglect and under-investment, about 3,000 protesters gathered outside the headquarters of the provincial governorate.

-“The people want the downfall of political parties!” they chanted, echoing a slogan of the 2011 uprisings across the Arab world, as politicians struggled to form a new government following a May 12 election marred by allegations of corruption.
+“The people want the downfall of political parties!” they chanted, a slogan similar to one used in the 2011 Arab Spring uprisings, as politicians struggled to form a new government following a May 12 election marred by allegations of corruption.

-Prime Minister Haider al-Abadi, who is seeking a second term, promised his government would fund electricity and water projects in Basra, where the colour of tap water is often brown because it contains dirt and mud.
+Prime Minister Haider al-Abadi, who is seeking a second term, promised his Shi’ite-led government would fund electricity and water projects in Basra, where the color of tap water is often brown because it contains dirt and mud.

 “The promises they make are all lies,” said Khaled Hassan, 42, a health worker in Basra.
 “We will not keep quiet.”